NickRbk/Monitoring-service-docker/README.md

 The back-end layer you can see [here](https://github.com/NickRbk/Monitoring-service).

 ## Prerequesits
-Provide actual data about Twitter API to `docker-compose.*` files.
+Provide actual data about Twitter API to `docker-compose.*` files and actual absolute path to your `.m2` directory on host machine.

 ## How to start app?
 1) download project `git clone https://github.com/NickRbk/Monitoring-service-docker.git`